Sweden in the Eurovision Song Contest 2015: Semi-final

 Zelmerlöw took part in technical rehearsals on 14 and 16 May, followed by dress rehearsals on 20 and 21 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

 The stage show featured Zelmerlöw performing in front of a projection board.
 During the verses, the performance focused on him singing in front of the board, interacting with choreographed graphics such as stick-man figures.
 During the chorus, the LED displays in the background displayed bursts of light and movement.
 On stage, Zelmerlöw wore black leather trousers and a grey jumper with nothing underneath.
 He was joined by five offstage backing vocalists: Britta Bergström, Michael Blomqvist, Linnea Deb, Alexander Holmgren and Jeanette Olsson.

-At the end of the show, the Sweden was announced as having finished in the top ten and subsequently qualifying for the grand final.
-It was later revealed that the Sweden won the semi-final, receiving a total of 217 points.
+At the end of the show, Sweden was announced as having finished in the top ten and subsequently qualifying for the grand final.
+It was later revealed that Sweden had won the semi-final, receiving a total of 217 points.